 German RNA Specialist Could Break French Biotech into the Cancer Ecosystem

-Toll-Like Receptors (TLRs) are pattern recognition receptors implicated in the innate immune response.
-They are also involved in launching the inflammatory response, and are key players in adaptive specific immunity.
+Riboxx’ APOXXIM is a TLR3-ligand that eliminates cancer cells by activating the TLR3 pathway.
+Toll-like receptors (TLRs) are pattern recognition receptors implicated in the innate immune response.
+They are also involved in launching the inflammatory response and are key players in adaptive specific immunity.

-Riboxx have a lot to show for their platform, and it managed to raise over €1M through Crowdfunding in Germany after being founded in 2009.
-We also visited Riboxx last year just outside of Dresden (Saxony) on our Labiotech Tour of Northern Germany.
+Riboxx has a lot to show from its platform, and it managed to raise over €1M through Crowdfunding in Germany after being founded in 2009.
+If you want to know more, we visited Riboxx last year on our Labiotech Tour of Northern Germany.

-It will be interesting to see whether the APOXXIM program will bring TOLLYS (who don’t yet have a website) to the foreground in the French Biotech ecosystem working on Cancer.
+It will be interesting to see whether the APOXXIM program will bring Tollys to the foreground in the French Biotech ecosystem working on cancer.